B298Commatecs/Interview-Backend/README.md

 ### 💡 Keep in mind
 The target of this Task is measure the quality of the code not the time (take your time)👍

-Clean and will commented code is a top priority, the fast code is useless when no one understands what the hell is going 😅
+Clean and will commented code is a top priority, the fast code is useless when no one understands what is going 😅

 You don't have to make storage system we removed it from the task to save some time 😉